se-edu/learningresources/contents/uix/uix.md

 ## The Process of UX Design

-As stated above, UX is a highly iterative process to find the right balance for the target audience.
-Many times the functionality of a product is prioritised over the experience it gives, however this should not be the case when experience is the deciding factor in delighting or frustrating users.
+As stated above, UX is a highly iterative process to achieve a fine balance between meeting the needs of the target audience and achieving business goals.
+Many times the functionality of a product is prioritised over the experience it gives.
+However this should not be the case when experience is the deciding factor in delighting or frustrating users.

 Catering the right experiences for users does not have to be difficult.
-The stages of UX Design are logical and can be decomposed into four main stages as shown.
+The stages of UX Design are logical and can be decomposed into four main stages as shown, with each section supplemented with what you would do during each stage, and the expected deliverables at the end of each stage.
 1. Preliminary Research
 1. Prototyping
 1. User Testing